 Small groups of 5-6 individuals who meet monthly online to explore and deepen their community-led practice.
 Facilitated by an experienced CLD Practitioner.

-2021 sessions have started in March and will run through to October.
+2021 sessions have started and will run through to October.

 CONNECT brings together small groups of people online, creating a supportive, peer-mentoring environment where the topic of discussion is flexible and depends on participant needs.